E-commerce tips

 LaCkora Couture secret sale

 The person who just purchased from you is your most likely next repeat customer.
-But, this is when your customers are most vulnerable to buyer’s remorse, the feeling of regret, anxiety, or guilt that can arise after making a purchase.
+But, this is when your customers are most vulnerable to guilt that arises after making a purchase.
 If you disappear during this moment, you risk losing their trust and missing the chance to build a lasting relationship.

 However, frequent discounting will hurt profit margin.
-Even for loyalty programs, if the implementation goes wrong.
-Furthermore, your customers will quickly catch on if the sales happen too often.
 What started as a special offer becomes the expected price, and suddenly, nobody wants to pay your regular rates anymore.

 Another disadvantage of a discount is that there is no lock-in effect.
-Despite what type of discounts you are using, the moment the deal ends, customers are completely free to shop wherever they want next time.
+Despite what type of discounts you are using, the moment the deal ends, customers can shop wherever they want next time.
 Nothing is binding them to you for future purchases.
-A 20% off coupon might get someone to buy from you today, but it doesn't create any reason for them to come back tomorrow when your competitor is offering 25% off.

 Set a minimum spend for free shipping